 (Brains are very efficient that way.)

-But …this is important.
+But …and this is important.
 Your brain doesn’t know WHAT it is that is making you feel fear.
 It doesn’t work that way.
 Your brain doesn’t have eyes or ears.
-It is not going to stop and analyze the situation to decide if you are over-reacting or not.
-That is YOUR job.
-Your brain is trusting that you know what is going on out in your world and can determine what is a threat and what isn’t and it responds accordingly.
-It works like a computer except that instead of responding to typed commands, it responds to your emotions.
+It is not going to stop and analyze the situation you are in to decide if you are over-reacting or not.
+That is YOUR job to figure out.
+Your brain is trusting that you know what is going on out in your world and that you can determine what is a threat and what isn’t.
+Your brain trusts that if you are feeling fear, there is a reason for it, and it responds accordingly.
+It works exactly as a computer would, except that instead of responding to typed commands, it responds to your emotions.

 And when that man comes up behind you on the street, your brain “hears” your fear, and immediately calls in for back-up.
 Your brain has its own 911 system, and it is adrenaline that responds to the call.

 So let’s break it down…..